Guide (film)

-Guide is a 1965 Indian bilingual romantic drama film directed by Vijay Anand and produced by Dev Anand, who co-starred in the film with Waheeda Rehman.
-Based on R. K. Narayan's 1958 novel The Guide, the film narrates the story of Raj (Anand), a freelance tour guide and Rosie (Rehman), the suppressed wife of a wealthy archaeologist.
+Guide (titled as The Guide in the English version) is a 1965 Indian bilingual romantic drama film directed by Vijay Anand and produced by Dev Anand, who co-starred in the film with Waheeda Rehman.
+Based on R. K. Narayan's 1958 novel The Guide, the film narrates the story of Raju (Anand), a freelance tour guide and Rosie (Rehman), the repressed wife of a wealthy archaeologist.

 A 120-minute U.S. version titled The Guide was written by Pearl S. Buck and directed and produced by Tad Danielewski.
-For the US version, Devanand had insisted that Waheeda Rehman be cast as a heroine, but his advice was not heeded to.
-This version flopped badly in America.
+For the US version, Dev Anand had insisted that Waheeda Rehman be cast as a heroine, but his advice was not heeded.
 The film was then screened again at the 2007 Cannes Film Festival, 42 years after its release.

-Guide was a highly successful film at the box-office upon release, and later achieved a cult following; it has since been deemed one of the best Bollywood films produced of all time.
-It received widespread critical acclaim, particularly for the performances of Anand and Rehman, as well as the score by S. D. Burman.
+Guide was a highly successful film at the box-office upon release.